-Spacious, well equipped and cheap; is this the breakthrough for electric cars in the UK?
+Spacious, well equipped and cheap; is the MG ZS EV the breakthrough for electric cars in the UK?

 You might be forgiven for thinking that MG is being a tad optimistic with its pricing of the new MG ZS EV, an all-electric variant of its Nissan Juke-sized SUV.
 The price list says you’ll need to hand over £28,495 to take ownership of the car, which is as much as an entry-level Nissan Leaf and perilously close to the Kia e-Niro and Hyundai Kona Electric – the current best-in-class rivals.